Zondax/icp-client-cpp/README.md

 - Follow this to expose things https://docs.rust-embedded.org/book/interoperability/rust-with-c.html
 - Then use cbindgen to generate headers https://github.com/eqrion/cbindgen
 - Lastly, use this result to write a few friendlier wrappers + CI tests + examples.
-This will allow other people to understand how to us this.
+This will allow other people to understand how to use this.

-Candid can be a challenge, but as discuss with ICP team, we can first expose a simpler minimalistic interface.
+Candid can be a challenge, but as discussed with ICP team, we can first expose a simpler minimalistic interface.

 :warning: ICP has indicated that their preferred outcome is that we provide a C wrapper (not C++).